 If you have been charged with embezzling funds from your former employer, contact an experienced embezzlement defense lawyer in Dallas today.
 Patrick J. McLain has experience defending individuals in a wide variety of criminal cases, including white collar crimes.

-Contact the Law Office of Patrick J. McLain, PLLC today to schedule a consultation.
+Contact the Law Office of Patrick J. McLain, PLLC today to schedule a consultation with our Dallas white collar crime attorney.
 We are available by phone 7 days a week and 24 hours a day at (214) 238-9392.

 Our Firm is Top-Rated & Award-Winning

 Attorney Patrick J. McLain is widely respected by his peers & clients as seen by his numerous accolades.